 Sorry for the very laddish options but the phrase is old and the sentiment transcends its invention.
 I don’t particularly care which origin story you prefer, as the lesson is still the same.
 It is not the job of leaders to do the work of the organisation, that’s Job1.
 It’s not the job of leaders to manage the work setting, that’s Job2.
 If there is a useful role for leaders at all, it’s in thinking ahead and ensuring that Job1 and Job2 are sustainable.

-Yes, Job3 includes all the lovely stuff about direction and value, blah blah, but for the rewards of holding this luxurious position, it also includes taking responsibility when shit happens.
-It doesn’t matter what the shit is, Job3 is there to make sure the place can keep going.
+Yes, Job3 includes all the lovely stuff about vision and value, blah blah, but for the rewards of holding this luxurious position, it also includes taking responsibility when shit happens.
+It doesn’t matter what the shit is, Job3 is only there to make sure the place can keep going.
 Before you think “but nobody can predict an epidemic” boohoo, it’s a highly privileged Job and for the honour, you accept the huge consequences.
 Or when slightly less dramatic shit happens, you fess up and carry the other can.

-Personally, I’m not a fan of shooting your own Generals in the middle of a battle, that will just create a greater quantity of novice Narcissists doing the SuperChicken.
+Personally, I’m not a fan of shooting your own Generals in the middle of a battle, that will just create a greater quantity of novice Stooges doing the SuperChicken.
 Like Hydra, chop off one head and two sprout up in its place!
-And that’s enough of the battle analogies, I don’t want to fluff any narcissists.
+And that’s enough of the battle analogies, I don’t want to fluff any simmering narcissists.

-So, how does someone seen to occupy a leadership position, actually prove their worth in a crisis?
+So, how does someone seen to occupy a Job3, actually prove their worth in a crisis?
 What is the modern day organisational equivalent of Carrying the Can?
 Well, if you’ve become used to being the king or queen of your castle, the things you need to do in a crisis, may seem laborious or even futile, in the face of a pandemic level event.
 My best advice is never to underestimate the power of intimate action, in generating global agency, but like Sisyphus, you’ll need persistence and a Can with your name on.

 Pay Attention Sisyphus…